ajrunhaar/one-click-data-warehouse/README.md

 # Very basic Redshift Serverless deployment

-This project will deploy the most basic implementation of Redshift serverless.
+This project will deploy the most basic implementation of Redshift Serverless in a single stack.
+The stack includes:

-It consists of two stacks:
+- A VPC with private and public subnets

-- Redshift Serverless Namespaces - Construct for storage
+- A Redshift Serverless Namespace
-- Redshift Serverless Workgroup - Construct for compute
+- A publicly accessible Redshift Serverless Workgroup
+- A security group to limit access to the Workgroup to whitelisted IPs

 ## Useful commands

-- `npm run deploy:all` deploys both the Namespace and Workgroups stacks
+- `npm run deploy` deploys both the Namespace and Workgroups stacks
-- `npm run destroy:all` destroys both the Namespace and Workgroups stacks
+- `npm run destroy` destroys both the Namespace and Workgroups stacks
+- `npm run format` make all of the files prettier

 # How to deploy